Italian as a second language with e-LOCAL (Electronically Learning Other Cultures and Languages)

-This beginner’s course, stemming from the European project E-LOCAL (Electronically Learning Other Cultures And Languages), will guide you into the discovery of Italian language and culture.
-The course is divided into 2 parts, part I and part II.
-In part I you will follow the main characters of the course in their adventures: Anna and Alex.
-With them you will discover the Italian language and culture.
+This beginner’s course, stemming from the European project e-LOCAL (Electronically Learning Other Cultures And Languages), will guide you into the discovery of Italian language and culture.
+The main characters of the course are Anna and Alex.
 They are two Erasmus students who arrive in Bologna.
 Anna and Alex are welcomed in their university town by Lorenzo and Lucia and are helped in their learning process by Elena and Giovanni.
+The course is divided into 2 parts, part I and part II.
+In this second part, you will continue to follow Anna and Alex in their adventures and discover the Italian language and culture with them.

-Part I is organised in 4 main units, plus an introductory unit and a final assessment unit.
-In units 1-4 you will find:
+Part II is organised in 4 main units, plus an introductory unit and a final assessment unit.
+In units 5-8 (the numeration continues after Part I) you will find:

 - a story with seven situations and a comprehension quiz at the end;